YixiaoWang1027/pre-program/README.md

 functionality such as adding more game button and implementing it.
 We have to rearrange the pattern to fit the requirment.]

-3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words) [I wonder if this intern position is front end or back end. ]
+3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words) [I wonder that is this intern position front end or back end.
+To be hoest, I am not good at creaing games, but I'd like to learn it.
+I am interested in front end work and also want to learn some beckend knowledge.]

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words)
-[YOUR ANSWER HERE]
+[I will add the introduction video shown at the beginning of the tutorial as a samll screen autoplaying video on the top right of the game page to let user watch the video while playing.]